-In Appendix B and C of this report, OLES provides information on four monitored predisciplinary administrative cases and six monitored criminal cases that, by December 31, 2023, had sustained or not sustained allegations, or a decision whether to refer the case to the district attorney's office.
-The four pre-disciplinary administrative cases had sustained allegations.
+In Appendix B and C of this report, OLES provides information on four monitored predisciplinary administrative cases and six monitored criminal cases that, by June 30, 2024, had sustained or not sustained allegations, or a decision whether to refer the case to a prosecuting agency.
+Three of the four pre-disciplinary administrative cases had sustained allegations.
 During this reporting period, DDS had two criminal investigations referred to a prosecuting agency.

-Of the ten pre-disciplinary phase cases provided in Appendix B and C, the OLES rated three cases insufficient.
-The OLES monitored the disciplinary actions, Skelly hearings, settlements and State Personnel Board proceedings in four administrative cases, which are provided in Appendix C. The OLES rated one of the four disciplinary phase administrative cases insufficient.
+Of the ten pre-disciplinary phase cases provided in Appendix B and C, OLES rated four cases insufficient.
+OLES monitored the disciplinary actions, Skelly hearings, settlements and State Personnel Board proceedings in one administrative case, which is provided in Appendix C. OLES rated the one disciplinary phase administrative case sufficient.

-3 Welfare and Institutions Code Section 4023, 4023.6, 4427.5.
-(See Appendix D).
+&lt;sup>3 Welfare and Institutions Code sections 4023, 4023.6, and 4427.5 (see Appendix D).